Trainable Weight Averaging: Accelerating Training and Improving Generalization

-We then focus on ImageNet results in Table \ref{tab:finetune-img}, which contains a total of 72 finetuned models from different configurations.
-Direct averaging as SWA does not provide performance improvement compared to the best individual model and, in fact, results in a slight degradation.
-This occurs because the model configurations are diverse, and equally averaging could be easily influenced by the bad solutions, resulting in estimation error.
-Greedy soup is an effective way to select an optimal subset of weights for averaging, providing an accuracy gain of 0.65\% over the best individual model.
-Our TWA-v delivers further significant improvements, i.e., $+0.34\%$ and $+0.64\%$ over greedy soup, confirming the superiority of optimizing the weighting coefficients.
+We then focus on the results of ImageNet datasets in Table~\ref{tab:finetune-img}, which involves a total of 72 fine-tuned models.
+Equal averaging, as done with SWA, does not yield any performance improvement compared to the best individual model and, in fact, results in a slight degradation.
+This occurs because the model configurations are diverse, and equal averaging can be significantly influenced by poorer solutions, leading to estimation errors.
+Greedy soup effectively selects an optimal subset of weights for averaging, providing an accuracy gain of 0.65\% over the best individual model.
+Our TWA-v delivers further significant improvements, i.e., $+0.58\%$ over greedy soup, respectively, confirming the superiority of optimizing the weighting coefficients.
 We can also observe that TWA-v offers greater advantages over TWA-t, as models in fine-tuning scenarios are often overfitted, and the training loss provides only minimal supervision.